 Ind 25.2 During ER Program implementation, information on the implementation of Safeguards Plans is included in an annex to each ER monitoring report and interim progress report.
 This information is publicly disclosed, and the ER Program is encouraged to make this information available to relevant stakeholders.
 This information is also made available as an input to the national systems for providing information on how safeguards are addressed and respected (SIS) required by the UNFCCC guidance related to REDD+, as appropriate.

-N.A Only applicable at the time of verification.
-C 26 An appropriate Feedback and Grievance Redress Mechanism (FGRM) developed during the Readiness p otherwise exist(s), building on existing institutions, regulatory frameworks, mechanisms and capacity ohase or Ind 26.1 An assessment of existing FGRM, including any applicable customary FGRMs, is conducted and is made public.
-The FGRM applicable to the ER Program demonstrates the following: i) Legitimacy, accessibility, predictability, fairness, rights compatibility, transparency, and capability to address a range of grievances, including those related to benefit-sharing arrangements for the ER Program; ii) Access to adequate expertise and resources for the operation of the FGRM YES [Description of the Feedback and Grievance Redress Mechanism (FGRM) in place and possible actions to improve it 15.3] The TAP has taken note of the fact that Vietnam's Land Law of 2013 has made provisions for FGRM even th specific FGRM has been developed for the advanced draft of the ER-PD.
-It also states that grievances should b and addressed at the local level - The TAP has also noted that Vietnam subscribes to FPIC Principles elaborated and approved by member state the auspices of the UNFCCC es under The role of Communal Reconciliation Committees has also been described in relation to benefit sharing but al context of solving common complaints. so in the Ind 26.2 The description of FGRM procedures, included in the Benefit-Sharing Plan and/or relevant Safeguards Plans, specifies the process to be followed to receive, screen, address, monitor, and report feedback on, grievances or concerns submitted by affected stakeholders.
-As relevant, the Benefit-Sharing Plan and/or relevant Safeguards Plans and/or ER Program Document describe the relationship among FGRM(s) at the local, ER Program, and national levels YES [Description of the Feedback and Grievance Redress Mechanism (FGRM) in place and possible actions to improve it 15.3] The procedures for the lodging of grievances and the principles guiding the process have been clearly desc already stated under 25.1 cribed as
+C 26 An appropriate Feedback and Grievance Redress Mechanism (FGRM) developed during the Readiness phase or otherwise exist(s), building on existing institutions, regulatory frameworks, mechanisms and capacity

+Ind 26.1 An assessment of existing FGRM, including any applicable customary FGRMs, is conducted and is made public.
+The FGRM applicable to the ER Program demonstrates the following:

+- i) Legitimacy, accessibility, predictability, fairness, rights compatibility, transparency, and capability to address a range of grievances, including those related to benefit-sharing arrangements for the ER Program: - ii) Access to adequate expertise and resources for the operation of the FGRM

+[Description of the Feedback and Grievance Redress Mechanism (FGRM) in place and possible actions to improve it 15.3]

+The TAP has taken note of the fact that Vietnam's Land Law of 2013 has made provisions for FGRM even though no specific FGRM has been developed for the advanced draft of the ER-PD.
+It also states that grievances should be lodged and addressed at the local level

+The TAP has also noted that Vietnam subscribes to FPIC Principles elaborated and approved by member states under the auspices of the UNFCCC

+The role of Communal Reconciliation Committees has also been described in relation to benefit sharing but also in the context of solving common complaints.

+Ind 26.2 The description of FGRM procedures, included in the Benefit-Sharing Plan and/or relevant Safeguards Plans, specifies the process to be followed to receive, screen, address, monitor, and report feedback on, grievances or concerns submitted by affected stakeholders.
+As relevant, the Benefit-Sharing Plan and/or relevant Safeguards Plans and/or ER Program Document describe the relationship among FGRM(s) at the local, ER Program, and national levels

+[Description of the Feedback and Grievance Redress Mechanism (FGRM) in place and possible actions to improve it 15.3]

+The procedures for the lodging of grievances and the principles guiding the process have been clearly described as already stated under 25.1